 Understanding what tasks took more or less time can help in the efficient allocation of consulting and training time.
 In addition, understanding which teams had to go above and beyond can help build a meaningful incentive and reward program, as well as improve time allocation planning.

-Projects shift over their life cycle.
-Identifying milestones and achieving goals are important to maintaining project momentum.
+Projects shift over the 5 phases of the project lifecycle.
+Identifying milestones and achieving goals are important for maintaining project momentum.
 When too many milestones are not achieved or are shifted, employees may feel frustrated.
 Identifying when milestones are missed can help restart a project and mitigate similar challenges in the future.

 Keeping accurate records related to cost variance can provide a detailed profile of which teams and processes are most efficient.
 It can also help companies decide whether a project was worth the investment and assist managers in deciding whether to initiate similar projects.